ChitreshN/pms/proj.md

 * Time in and time out of a student,(different branches)
 * Delete entries in the database

+### The employee

+* Basically the same thing as the admin but only about a particular branch

 ![ER Diagram](ER.drawio.png)

 ![Relational Model](relational.jpg)